 Both cameras under consideration feature a full frame sensor, but their sensors differ slightly in size.
 They nevertheless have the same format factor of 1.0.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

 Consistent information on actual sensor performance is available from DXO Mark for most cameras.
 This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
 Of the two cameras under consideration, the D810 has a markedly higher DXO score than the Df (overall score 8 points higher), which will translate into better image quality.
 The advantage is based on 1.1 bits higher color depth, 1.7 EV in additional dynamic range, 0.2 stops of reduced low light sensitivity.
-The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.
+The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.

 |Nikon Df (⇒ rgt)||Full Frame||16.2||4928||3280||no||24.6||13.1||3279||89|

 |Nikon D810 (⇒ lft)||Full Frame||36.2||7360||4912||1080/60p||25.7||14.8||2853||97|